1technophile/OpenMQTTGateway/docs/integrate/home_assistant.md

 ::: info
 The Bluetooth and the RTL_433 gateway will create automatically devices and entities, the RF gateway will create DeviceTrigger.
 The OpenMQTTGateway will also be available as a device to monitor its parameters and control it.
 The sensors (DHT for example) and actuators (relays) are attached to the gateway.

+30 minutes after its activation the auto discovery will be automaticaly deactivated, you can reactivate it from the gateway controls.
+Some devices may require a button push to trigger a message and generate the auto discovery.
 :::

 ## RTL_433 auto discovery specificity